Microplastics in tributaries of the Upper Ganga River

 Conclusion

-Colour analysis also revealed that the majority of microplastics originated from polypropylene substances which are commonly used at an industrial scale for plastic bag manufacturing.
+Colour analysis also revealed that the majority of microplastics originated from polypropylene substances, which are commonly used at an industrial scale for plastic bag manufacturing.
 River water quality parameter analysis suggested high pollution due to the mixing of urban sewage and other runoff water sources in the studied tributaries of the River Ganga.
-Long-term monitoring of microplastics in the River Ganga and its ecological significance can be investigated in future studies.
+Long-term monitoring of microplastics in the Ganga and its ecological significance can be investigated in future studies.

 The full report can be accessed here